Security Hardening skill

 // ❌ PITFALL 3: No token revocation

-const BLOCKLIST = new Set(); // Redis in production
+const DENYLIST = new Set(); // Redis with TTL = remaining token lifetime, in prod

 MFA Implementation (TOTP)